-- Aircraft operator: Free allocation to aircraft operators is not subject of Article 10a of the EU ETS Directive.
-Please refer to the MRR "Quick guide for aircraft operators", and MRR guidance document No. 2 "General guidance for Aircraft Operators" for monitoring issues. - Verifier: - Guidance document 4 specifically deals with verification of data required by the FAR. - Furthermore, for understanding of the requirements imposed on the operator, it is advisable to read the same documents suggested above for "operators new to the topic of free allocation in the EU ETS". - As guidance document 4 advises, the general principles of EU ETS verification should be known to verifiers.
-For this purpose, refer to the guidance material provided for the AVR, in particular EGD I: "The Accreditation and Verification Regulation - Explanatory Guidance Document No.1", or the AVR Quick Guide for Verifiers (for references see section 1.2). - Competent authority with experience in the 3rd phase: - You will be interested in changes to the allocation methodology for the 4th phase.
-Start by reading section 2.2 of this document, before you read further sections of this document. - Thereafter other documents of this series (as listed in section 1.2) should be consulted. - Competent authority staff new to the topic of free allocation: - You are advised to start by reading GD 1 of this series (the source for these documents is given in section 1.2) on the overall allocation methodology, followed by GD 2 to learn about splitting an installation into sub-installations. - You will also find GD 3 on the completion of the reporting template useful for understanding what kind of data will be required in the baseline report, as well as chapters 4 to 6 of the current document on requirements for installations' monitoring methodology plans. - Further guidance documents in this series should be consulted on a case-by-case basis depending on the installations falling within your competence. - National accreditation bodies (NABs): - The current document will provide you with an understanding of the different kinds of data the verifier has to handle as compared to the annual emissions data under EU ETS verification.
+- You are advised to start by reading GD 1 of this series (the source for these documents is given in section 1.2) on the overall allocation methodology, followed by GD 2 to learn about splitting an installation into sub-installations. - You will also find GD 3 on the completion of the reporting template useful for understanding what kind of data will be required in the baseline data report, as well as chapters 4 to 6 of the current document on requirements for installations' monitoring methodology plans. - Further guidance documents in this series should be consulted on a case-by-case basis. - National accreditation bodies (NABs): - The current document will provide you with an understanding of the different kinds of data the verifier has to handle as compared to annual emissions data under EU ETS verification.
 This will provide you with a better understanding of GD 4 (verification of FAR data), which will be your primary information source when it comes to supervision of verifiers performing FAR data verification. - The general principles of EU ETS verification, however, can be learned from the guidance material provided for the AVR, in particular EGD I: "The Accreditation and Verification Regulation - Explanatory Guidance Document No.1".
 There is also an AVR Quick Guide for NABs (for references see section 1.2).